nirajp82/ActiveDirectory/TokenGroupSecurityToken.md

 ## Unveiling Token Groups and Security Tokens in Active Directory
-Your content is well-structured and provides a comprehensive overview of token groups and security tokens in Active Directory.
-Here are some corrections and enhancements to ensure accuracy and clarity:

 ---

 ### Unveiling Token Groups and Security Tokens in Active Directory